tinacms/tina.io/content/guides/tina-cloud/add-tinacms-to-existing-site/next-changes.md

 title: NextJS Starter Changes
 last_edited: '2021-07-30T20:18:26.925Z'
 ---

+## Overview

+Currently, the Next Blog Starter grabs content from the file system.
+But since Tina comes with a GraphQL API on top of the filesystem, we’re going to query that instead.
+Using the GraphQL API will allow you to use the power of TinaCMS, you will be able to retrieve the content and also edit and save the content directly.

 ## Creating the getStaticPaths query

 The `getStaticPaths` query is going to need to know where all of our markdown files are located, with our current schema you have the option to use `getPostsList` which will provide a list of all posts in our `_posts` folder.
 Make sure your local server is running and navigate to http://localhost:4001/altair and select the Docs button.
 The Docs button gives you the ability to see all the queries possible and the variables returned: